timeplus-io/docs/docs/automq-kafka-source.md

 ![AutoMQ in Data Collection Page](/img/automq_tile.png)

 Set the broker(s) for AutoMQ.
 For example, for standalone deployment of AutoMQ on your local host, the hosts are `localhost:9094,localhost:9095`.
-Diable authentication and TLS if needed.
+Disable authentication and TLS if needed.
 ![AutoMQ in Data Collection Page](/img/automq_broker.png)

 Click **Next**.
 Timeplus will connect to the server and list all topics.
 Choose one topic and set whether you want to read it as JSON or Text.